corretto/amazon-corretto-crypto-provider/README.md

   re-run the tests.
 * `com.amazon.corretto.crypto.provider.registerEcParams`
   Takes in `true` or `false` (defaults to `false`).
-  If `true`, then ACCP will register its EC-flavoered AlgorithmParameters implementation on startup.
+  If `true`, then ACCP will register its EC-flavored AlgorithmParameters implementation on startup.
   Else, the JCA will get the implementation from another registered provider (usually stock JCE).
-  Using JCE's impelmentation is generally recommended unless using ACCP as a standalone provider Callers can choose to register ACCP's implementation at runtime with a call to `AmazonCorrettoCryptoProvider.registerEcParams()`
+  Using JCE's implementation is generally recommended unless using ACCP as a standalone provider Callers can choose to register ACCP's implementation at runtime with a call to `AmazonCorrettoCryptoProvider.registerEcParams()`
 * `com.amazon.corretto.crypto.provider.registerSecureRandom`
   Takes in `true` or `false` (defaults to `true`).
   If `true`, then ACCP will register a SecureRandom implementation (`LibCryptoRng`) backed by AWS-LC Else, ACCP will not register a SecureRandom implementation, meaning that the JCA will source SecureRandom instances from another registered provider.
 AWS-LC will still use its internal DRBG for key generation and other operations requiring secure pseudo-randomness.
 * `com.amazon.corretto.crypto.provider.nativeContextReleaseStrategy`
-  Takes in `HYBRID`, `LAZY`, or `EAGER` (defaults ot `HYBRID`).
+  Takes in `HYBRID`, `LAZY`, or `EAGER` (defaults to `HYBRID`).
 This property only affects AES-GCM cipher for now.
 AES-GCM associates a native object of type `EVP_CIPHER_CTX` to each `Cipher` object.
 This property allows users to control the strategy for releasing the native object.